-#/% of new waiver participants' screening results forms submitted by CCU or DHS Division of Rehabilitation Services (DRS) as part of the DON process that were complete and accurate.
-Numerator: Number of new waiver participants with screening results forms submitted by CCU or DRS that were complete and accurate.
-Denominator: Total number of screening results forms for new waiver participants.
+#/% of new waiver participants' screening results forms submitted by CCU or DHS Division of Rehabilitation Services (DRS) as part of the level of care process that were complete and accurate.
+Num: Number of new waiver participants with screening results forms submitted by CCU or DRS that were complete and accurate.
+Den: Total number of screening results forms for new waiver participants.